 Co-Location of Victim Information Unit

 In October 2012 the Prisoner Release Victim Information Scheme, the Probation Board for Northern Ireland Victim Information Scheme and the Mentally Disordered Victim Information Scheme (operated by the DOJ) became co-located as a first step towards amalgamation.
 This followed a recommendation by the Criminal Justice Inspectorate Northern Ireland in 2011.
 PBNI manages the unit which combines the skills and experience of staff from all three organisations.
-A leaflet outlining the role can be downloaded via the link below.

 The co-location of schemes began in October 2012 when a member of the Northern Ireland Prison Service transferred to the Probation Board.
 Staff have worked hard together to develop a single site, joined up Victim Information Unit as a first step towards amalgamating the three schemes.